 On Aug.
-15, Lowe will assume his new positions as the new chairman of the Department of Orthopaedic Surgery at The University of Texas Medical School at Houston and the chief of Orthopedics at Memorial Hermann-TMC.
-Lowe, an orthopaedic surgeon, graduated from the UT Medical School in 1983, .
+15, Lowe will assume his new positions as the new chairman of the Department of Orthopedic Surgery at The University of Texas Medical School at Houston and the chief of Orthopedics at Memorial Hermann-TMC.
+Lowe, an orthopedic surgeon, graduated from the UT Medical School in 1983.

-"Dr. Lowe has distinguished himself in the field of orthopaedic surgery and sports medicine," said Giuseppe Colasurdo, M.D., dean of the UT Medical School.
+"Dr. Lowe has distinguished himself in the field of orthopedic surgery and sports medicine," said Giuseppe Colasurdo, MD, Dean of the UT Medical School.
 "I am certain he will build an extraordinary department with emphasis on the highest standards of patient care and service.
 And I am confident that he is particularly committed to the advancement of our educational programs."

 Lowe specializes in the care of injured knees, shoulders and elbows.

 Lowe studied under legendary baseball doctor Frank Jobe, MD, who in 1974 pioneered a procedure to repair injured pitching arms called the "Tommy John surgery."
 John was the first major league baseball player to receive the operation technically known as an ulnar collateral ligament reconstruction.

 The son of a football coach, Lowe played high school football in Las Vegas, N.M., and tennis at Colorado State University in Fort Collins, Colo.